 Methodologies for assessing economic benefits

-There are two main approaches to measuring the economic benefits of open data; those referred to in the literature as top down (macroeconomic) and bottom up (microeconomic).
+There are two main approaches to measuring the economic benefits of open data; those referred to in the literature as top-down (macroeconomic) and bottom-up (microeconomic).
 Based on the critical review of different studies on valuing open government data, the appropriateness of each approach will depend on the question that needs to be answered.

-A top down approach can have merits if the question is around the current significance of open government data value.
-A bottom up approach can be considered if the question is around the future productivity benefits that could be derived from open government data.
+A top-down approach can have merits if the question is around the current significance of open government data value.
+A bottom-up approach can be considered if the question is around the future productivity benefits that could be derived from open government data.

-a.1 Top down approaches
+a.1 Top-down approaches

 In general, a ‘top-down’ approach considers the value of open government data through the resources devoted to generating it or using it.

-PIRA (2000) used a top down value-added approach to evaluating the size of the open government data ‘sector’ of the economy in the European Union and the United States of America.
+PIRA (2000) used a top-down value-added approach to evaluating the size of the open government data ‘sector’ of the economy in the European Union and the United States of America.
 The method estimates the economic value added using case studies to calculate both the supply and demand sides of open government data.

 Estimating the supply side involves calculating the incremental investment cost to government of collecting and sharing the data.